ConorsLeftReality/ALT02-DataAnalytics/README.md

 dataInterpreter.py is the main file you run to get analytics on salaries.csv, which it will automatically clean and create salaries_cleaned.csv

-This program is able to be run on Graphical and Non-Graphical Operating Systems, as plotly runs in a browser and pandas can run in the commmand line.
+This program is able to be run on Graphical and Non-Graphical Operating Systems, as plotly runs in a browser and pandas can run in the command line.

 # **Mandatory Task Requirements:**
-Your program must sucessfully read in information from your external dataset
+Your program must successfully read in information from your external dataset

 Your data must be cleaned to make sure its in a usable format